aptech/docs/docs/CR-olsmt.rst

 ::

-    //Create string with the name and full file path of the dataset dataset = getGAUSSHome() $+ "examples/detroit.sas7bdat";
+    // Create string with the name and full file path of the dataset dataset = getGAUSSHome() $+ "examples/detroit.sas7bdat";

-    //Create formula string specifying dependent and independent variables formula  = "homicide ~ unemployment + hourly_earn";
+    // Create formula string specifying dependent and independent variables formula  = "homicide ~ unemployment + hourly_earn";

-    //Perform estimation
+    // Perform estimation
     call olsmt(dataset, formula);

 In this example, the data set "detroit.sas7bdat" is used to compute a